 NAFSA records accounts receivable net of an allowance for uncollectible accounts when necessary.
-Accounts receivable are comprised primarily of advertising and sponsorship receivables, as well as uncollected Employee Retention Credit funds.
-The allowance is determined based on a review of the estimated collectability of the specific accounts, plus a general provision based on historical loss experience and existing economic conditions.
+Accounts receivable are comprised primarily of advertising and sponsorship receivables.
+The need for an allowance is determined based on a review of the net amount expected to be collected as of the statement of financial position date based on the credit losses expected to arise over the life of the receivable.
+NAFSA determined that the allowance for uncollectible accounts was \$0 for the years ended December 31, 2023 and 2022.
 Uncollectible amounts are charged off against the allowance for uncollectible accounts once management determines an account, or a portion thereof, to be worthless.
-Bad debt (recovery) expense of (\$649) and \$1,697 was recorded for the years ended December 31, 2022 and 2021, respectively.
+Bad debt expense (recovery) of \$0 and (\$649) was recorded for the years ended December 31, 2023 and 2022, respectively.